 The internet currently awash with gift guides (plus sponsorship opportunities and affiliate links for bloggers, excuse my cynicism!), so I've put together a list of gifts from £2 - £200 that hopefully not only will be well received but also that you can go and buy in Edinburgh, today, or vouchers that you can print and hand over if you don't want to brave the crowds or aren't actually in Edinburgh.
-There's nothing in it for me, these are just local businesses that I've come across and loved in the last year and hope you will too.
+There's nothing in it for me, these are just local businesses that I've come across and love to support and hope you will too.

 Mr Eion Coffee hamper: pop into Mr Eoin's Stockbridge coffee roastery and shop where you can pick up a gift box containing an Aeropress, filters and a bag of his special Festive Blend coffee.
 The coffees are ethically sourced and carefully roasted in the shop.
 The blog is powered by his Moustache Twirler blend, without which I can barely function.
 He also stocks a lovely range of coffee pots and whole rainbow of cups to make your morning coffee delicious and instagrammable!
 Open 10-5 most days, and 11-4 on Christmas Eve (or until the coffee runs out).
 Then he's closed until 3rd January, so don't forget to stock up or you risk a very large Hogmanay Hangover indeed.